 We have roots around the world.

-Christopher Beauchamp is a photographer specializing in environmental portraits and dynamic adventure imagery for editorial, corporate and advertising clients.
+Christopher Beauchamp is a photographer specializing in health and crisis zone photography, and dynamic adventure imagery for editorial, corporate and advertising clients.
+Chris has shot work for Ikana in places as diverse as Liberia, Cambodia, Belgium, Italy, Columbia, Argentina, China and the United States.

-Jamila Paksima Rowell works as a Creative Director and Senior Producer with Ikana Media.
+Jamila Paksima Rowell works as a Senior Producer with Ikana Media.
 Her focus is corporate campaigns and consumer health content.

 Jamila has an extensive background in news and documentaries.
 She has traveled with former President Jimmy Carter and Bill Gates Sr. of The Gates Foundation to report on efforts to combat the HIV/AIDS crisis in Sub-Saharan Africa, and accompanied 13 multi-faith leaders to Iran.
 Other work includes examining how mentally challenged adults live successfully together in a community and looking at the final days of a man on death row.
 Her most recent documentaries have appeared on PBS, MSNBC and The Discovery Channel.